Kendra Caldwell Pregnant? Joseph Duggar’s Courting Partner Subject Of Convincing April Fool’s Joke [Debunked]

 — MeganRivers (@MeganRivers95) April 1, 2017

 On the surface, the allegation is nothing short of shocking.
 After all, while it’s not unusual for Duggar women (and/or women who marry into the family) to turn up pregnant within months or even weeks of tying the knot, turning up pregnant before signing the marriage license is rushing things just a bit, especially in the conservative Duggar world where sexual purity before marriage is valued above almost all else.
-Heck, Duggar kids aren’t even allowed to date; rather, they go through the quaint and old-fashioned practice of “courtship,” where the father’s permission for the relationship is required; dates are chaperoned; and the couple aren’t even allowed to touch each other beyond the occasional hug.
+Heck, Duggar kids aren’t even allowed to date; rather, they go through the quaint and old-fashioned practice of “courtship,” where the father’s permission for the relationship is required, dates are chaperoned, and the couple aren’t even allowed to touch each other beyond the occasional hug.

 But, as the article alleges, Joseph owned up to having broken the courtship rules in the Duggar family blog.